jsdir/datastored/docs/instance.md

 var instance = Model.userMode().find('serialized_id_value');
 ```

-If an error occurs when finding the instance, the error will be propagated through the chain and `cb` will not be called.
-If no error happened, `cb` will be called with the instance if it was found, or `null` if no instance was found.

-Returns deferred `Instance`.
-Throws chain error on find error.
+Errors are propagated through the chain.
+Calls back with the instance or `null`.

 ### withId